 - 6.1.
-This Policy Evidence Report demonstrates the justification for the inclusion of this policy in the emerging Minerals and Waste Local Plan Draft Plan.
+This Policy Evidence Report demonstrates the justification for the inclusion of this policy in the emerging Minerals and Waste Local Plan Proposed Submission Plan.
 It summarises the national policy context and local context, along with the main issues raised through previous consultation and how the council has addressed those issues. - 6.2.
-Any representations received on this policy at the Regulation 18 consultation stage will be carefully considered by the county council and used to inform any changes to the policy wording as appropriate. - 6.3.
-This Policy Evidence Report was written to support the Draft Plan (Regulation 18) consultation.
-The next iteration of this report, to be published in support of the Proposed Submission (Regulation 19) version of the Plan, will summarise the main issues arising from the Regulation 18 consultation and will form part of the Regulation 22 statement, as set out by the Town and Country Planning (Local Planning) (England) Regulations 2012.
+Any representations received on this policy at the Regulation 19 consultation stage will be submitted alongside the Local Plan to the Secretary of State as part of the examination process. - 6.3.
+This Policy Evidence Report was written to support the Proposed Submission Plan (Regulation 19) consultation.
+This report forms part of the Regulation 22 statement, as set out by the Town and Country Planning (Local Planning) (England) Regulations 2012.